aannenko/codility-lessons-csharp/README.md

 # codility-lessons-csharp
-Highly efficient answers to the lessons on Codility
+Highly efficient C# answers to the lessons on Codility